Last update: 15 January 2022

 Wollemi National Park

 Wollemi National Park is a vast wilderness area north of the Blue Mountains.
-It’s less than 100 kilometres from Sydney, but largely inaccessible apart from a few areas near Bilpin and Mount Tomah.
+It’s less than 200 kilometres from Sydney, but largely inaccessible apart from a few areas near Bilpin, Mount Tomah and Newnes.
 The park is also home to one of the most prehistoric trees in the world, the legendary Wollemi Pine, dating back to the era when the first trees sprouted on the face of the Earth.
 It has survived in its hidden corners and secluded spots since the time of dinosaurs.

 A fascinating tree that is worth a story of its own 😉